dford-avb/dford-avb.github.io/_includes/contributor/labels.md

 ### Components
 {:.no_toc}

 Component labels indicate the components affected by the Pull Request.
-To learn more about available components and assigned architects, see [Magento Components Assignment](https://github.com/magento/magento2/wiki/Magento-Components-Assignment).
+To learn more about available components and assigned architects, see [Openmage Components Assignment](https://github.com/openmage/openmage2/wiki/Openmage-Components-Assignment).

 Example labels: